yoursunny/NDNts/packages/ws-transport/README.md

 // Create a WebSocket face.
 // Unless other specified, the face is added to the default Forwarder instance.
+// You may set an alternate Forwarder instance in the first argument.
+//
+// A route for "/" prefix is added automatically.
-// You may set an alternate Forwarder instance in the first argument. const uplink = await WsTransport.createFace({}, "wss://hobo.cs.arizona.edu/ws/");
+// You may customize the route prefixes via addRoutes property in the first argument. const uplink = await WsTransport.createFace({}, "wss://hobo.cs.arizona.edu/ws/");

-// The face is ready for receiving incoming packets.
-To make the forwarder send Interests
-// to it, add a route toward the face. uplink.addRoute(new Name("/ndn"));

 // Construct an Endpoint on the default Forwarder instance. const endpoint = new Endpoint();